KIT-Workflows/-Dihedral-Scan/README.md

 **Fig 3** _a) Kind of inputs: "Structures". b) Directory path of the structure inputs._

 SIMONA-DHscan automatically will generate a compress file collecting all the structures for the best scored torsion angle.
-To access this file with Range-it, drag Range-It to the workflow and open the settings box to click on "Structures" (a) and then click in the first box form the right side (b, with red arrow) and look for the following path:
+To access this file with Range-it, drag Range-It into the workflow area and open the settings box to click on "Structures" (a) and then click in the first box form the right side (b, with red arrow) and look for the following path:

 ```
 SIMONA-DHscan/outputs/structures.tar.gz